Okabe-Junya/Okabe-Junya/README.md

 ### I'm interested in

-- Web application development (backend)
-- mobile application development
+- Kubernetes
+- CI/CD, DevOps
+- Platform Engneering, SRE
 - Competitive Programming

 ### More about